misteu/XCodePreprocessFun/README.md

 ### How to use?
 Must not have -D prefixed (like preprocessor macros or active compilation cond.)

-in plist #elseif is not allowed!
+**Attention:** in plist #elseif is not allowed!

+### When to use?
+Everytime you want to do stuff in one single info.plist depending on your build target.

 ## info.plist Other Preprocessor Flags: